-Inspection results are coordinated with SRM, documented and entered into a work order in the Maintenance Management System (SPEAR) where the required repairs, including materials and labor, are captured.
+Inspection results are documented and entered into a work order in the Maintenance Management System (MAXIMO/SPEAR) where the required repairs, including materials and labor, are captured.
 Noted defects are resolved at the time of discovery or upon completion of the inspection.
 If a safety defect is noted, the system will be locked out/tagged out as needed until the repairs are complete.
-Hazards detected without immediate resolution create a workflow through the internal hazard reporting system which is sent to Operations Safety and to appropriate committees for identification, analysis, and mitigation.
+Hazards detected without immediate resolution create a workflow through the internal hazard reporting system which is sent to Operations Safety and to appropriate management committees for identification, analysis, and mitigation.
 These procedures increase the probability of eliminating hazards while documenting their existence for tracking purposes.
 Section 2 of this ASP details DART's SRM requirements.
-The Dallas Streetcar Vehicle and Maintenance Matrix is found in Appendix XI.